winkywong1/miniAdventureGame/README.md

 List of features that we plan to implement:
 - The obstacle and the hearts will appear randomly, which matches with the coding requirement 1.
 - Separate in three files for three levels and the structure of the game
-- We wll have a file for the obstables, a file for hearts, a file for the players and a file for the adventure, which fulfils the requirement 4.
+- We will have a file for the obstables, a file for hearts, a file for the players and a file for the adventure, which fulfils the requirement 4 and 5.
-- A program will be set up to
+- There will be files to loading the game status, calculate the marks of the player, choose the difficulties etc, which fulfils the requirement 4.
+- The game status will be stored in arrays to let the storage be more organized, which is the requirment 2.